FelipeACXavier/PhD/content/Years/Year 1/Exploration of reference architectures and related languages.md

 ---

-### Concern coverage in base station development: an empirical investigation (Pareto et al. 2012)
+## Concern coverage in base station development: an empirical investigation (Pareto et al. 2012)

 - A study in Ericsson to identify concerns regarding the development of architectures for embedded systems.
 - Not a lot to discuss here except that the concerns are shared with the other studied papers.
 The concerns are better described in the paper itself.

 ---

-### A Model-Based Approach for Common Representation and Description of Robotics Software Architectures (Monthe et al. 2022)
+## A Model-Based Approach for Common Representation and Description of Robotics Software Architectures (Monthe et al. 2022)

 - From the title, we see that this paper focuses on architecture for robots.
 However, I think it might provide some useful insight into the whole domain of embedded systems.
 - The authors propose a hybrid architecture because:

-    > hybrid architectures combine the reactive capabilities of behavioral architectures ==[event-based architecture]== and reasoning abilities (decision making) specific to hierarchical architectures ==[layered archietcture]==
+    > hybrid architectures combine the reactive capabilities of behavioral architectures [event-based architecture] and reasoning abilities (decision making) specific to hierarchical architectures [layered archietcture]

     ![[/image 5 2.png|image 5 2.png]]